nimh-dsst/nda-study-1887/README.md

 ### Downloading the Data Package

 The NDA Study 1887 data package is 4 GB in size.
-Here's a condensed version of the command-line download instructions provided by NDA at https://github.com/NDAR/nda-tools#installing-python

-1. Install the python client `nda-tools` with

-    `python3 -m pip install nda-tools --user`

-2. Save your NDA credentials to `keyring`, a python package used by NDA to authenticate users.
-Here's an example command:

-    `keyring set nda-tools <nda-username>`

-3. Run the `downloadcmd` command by specifying the data package ID that was created in the previous step

-    `downloadcmd -dp <data-package-id> -d <path-to-destination-directory>`
+It can be downloaded using one of two options:

+1. NDA Tools: Download instructions using the command line utility can be found at https://github.com/NDAR/nda-tools#installing-python (Recommended)

-Please find instructions to download a package through NDA Download Manager [here](https://nda.nih.gov/tools/nda-tools.html#download-manager-beta).
+2. Instructions to download a data package using *NDA Download Manager* can be found on https://nda.nih.gov/tools/nda-tools.html#download-manager-beta .

 Here's a snapshot of the partial directory after the data package has been downloaded:
 ```bash